eryk260/2sixty/adr/adr-xxxx-paas-authnz.md

 2. A request is made to the Service containg a JWT token, this is proxied through the Istio sidecar.
 3. The Istio sidecar makes an authn/z check to the OPA agent which will make the deicision as to allow the request based on the policies it has fetched from the policy server.
 4. If the check is allowed the request continues through to the service itself, if it is denied the sidecar responds with an appropriate error code.

+#### Service to service communication

+Each service with its corresponding "Client" has a service account attached to it.
+These can be assigned roles or permissions, and will allow us to control which services access other services if needed.
+Access tokens outside of the context of a user can be acquired using the Client Credentials grant type.

 ### Decisions